-We will discuss the Biblical basis for spiritual warfare and the two world views.
 Understanding our enemy’s kingdom and strategies is critical if we desire to live victoriously in vulnerable areas of conflict.
-Then we address the issue of becoming a soldier dressed in God’s armor.
+We will address the topic of becoming a soldier dressed in God’s armor.
 (Ephesians 6:10-13)

 The destiny of people and of nations is always being decided.
 Every generation is strategic.
 We are not responsible for the past generation, and we cannot bear the full responsibility for the next one; but we do have our present generation.
-God will hold us responsible as to how we fulfill our responsibilities to this age and take advantage of our opportunities.
-(Billy Graham) The harvest of souls is clearly at the top of God’s “agenda!”
+God will hold us responsible as to how we fulfill our responsibilities to this age and take advantage of our opportunities. — Billy Graham.

 Memory Verse — Matthew 9:37-38 Then He said to His disciples, “The harvest truly is plentiful, but the laborers are few.
 Therefore pray the Lord of the harvest to send out laborers into His harvest.”
 (Also Matthew 28:19-20; Acts 1:8)

 - Mentoring Chart (Adapted from “Connecting” by Stanley and Clinton)

 - Videos: The State of the World | Lost | Tears of the Saint | Beautiful Feet